ruby/debug/README.md

 Debug console mode:
     -n, --nonstop                    Do not stop at the beginning of the script.
-    -e COMMAND                       Execute debug command at the beginning of the script.
+    -e DEBUG_COMMAND                 Execute debug command at the beginning of the script.
     -x, --init-script=FILE           Execute debug command in the FILE.
         --no-rc                      Ignore ~/.rdbgrc
         --no-color                   Disable colorize
+    -q, --no-verbose                 Disable verbose messages
     -c, --command                    Enable command mode.
                                      The first argument should be a command name in $PATH.
                                      Example: 'rdbg -c bundle exec rake test'